mk7kf/mk7kf.github.io/README.md

 # My Website

-mk7kf.github.io is the second iteration of my own GitHub website.
-This time, instead of relying on a premade template, I coded and designed the entire website by hand for the first time -- but I had a lot of help.
+**http://mk7kf.github.io** is the second iteration of my own GitHub website.
+This time, instead of relying on a premade template, I coded and designed the entire website by hand for the first time 🙀 -- but I had a lot of help.
 This ReadMe lists all of the inspirations and resources that I used and/or found useful when building it.

-## Website Inspirations
+## Website Inspirations :sparkles:
+As you might have noticed, my website straddles the line between academic and non-academic material.
+For example, the first half of the landing page titled [What I Do . . .](http://mk7kf.github.io) shares my academic pursuits, but the second half titled [. . .And Why I Do It](http://mk7kf.github.io) reveals some autobiographical information, particularly about my grandmother, that has in part shaped the trajectory of my career.
+It also reflects on the role thast settler colonialism and enslaved labor has played in building the institution where I study, live, and work today.
+Rather than writing a rote land acknowledgement, I wanted to think more carefully about the ways that higher education is deeply entangled with systems of oppression even as it portrays itself as a site for freedom and progressive thought.
+This short essay is a step toward this endeavor, and it also forms a part of the short essay collection that I am (slowly) working on, titled *A Higher Education*.
 * The Praxis Project that I've been working on this year, *Your Name Here*, which is intended to function as a starting point for graduate students in the humanities who want to try creating their own website using HTML/CSS, and are newcomers to the world of coding, design, and the digital humanities.
 * **May Helena Plumb's** website: https://www.mayhplumb.com/
 * **Tao Leigh Goffe's** "The Flesh of the Family Album: Black Pacific" (2022): https://www-degruyter-com.proxy01.its.virginia.edu/document/doi/10.1515/9783110753295-019/html?lang=en, particularly for the " . . .
 And Why I Do It" section.

-## Edits I want to make in the future
+## Edits I want to make in the future :wrench:
 * Ensure that the website conforms to Accessibility principles
 * Change the Header image to an animated GIF or video
 * Optimize the site for phones as well as desktops